Off-Nadir Delta

 POST /api/v1/assess

-For a single event, get an AI assessment of what to observe, which sensors to task, and a collection window.
+For a single event, get an AI assessment of what to observe, which sensors to use, and a collection window.
 Repeated assessments of the same event are cached and not re-charged.

 Ask the Delta Analyst